Skip to main content

 Security Information and Event Management (SIEM) systems collect and analyze logs from multiple systems to provide a centralized view of activity.
 By bringing together audit and event data from different sources, SIEMs support monitoring, alerting, investigation, and operational analysis across an organization.

-Files.com provides two flexible ways to deliver audit and activity logs: direct SIEM integrations and log file streaming.
-Direct SIEM integrations stream logs to SIEM platforms so they can be correlated with other security and infrastructure data, used for monitoring, alerting, and investigation workflows.
+Files.com delivers audit and activity logs through two methods: direct SIEM integrations and log file streaming.
+Direct SIEM integrations stream logs to SIEM platforms so the logs can be correlated with other security and infrastructure data for monitoring, alerting, and investigation workflows.
 Log File Streaming writes logs to files in a folder on your site for file-based access, scheduled processing, and retention.
-Providing both options allows logs to be consumed either as near real-time events in a SIEM or as files for batch-oriented and archival workflows, depending on how the data is used.
+Use direct integrations when you need near real-time events in a SIEM, and Log File Streaming when you need files for batch-oriented or archival workflows.

 Direct SIEM Integrations

 Direct SIEM integrations deliver logs continuously to SIEM platforms for near real-time monitoring, analysis, and alerting.
-Files.com provides native integrations with SIEM platforms including Splunk, Microsoft Sentinel, Sumo Logic, Datadog, and New Relic, allowing logs to be streamed directly using supported ingestion endpoints.
+Files.com provides native integrations with Splunk, Microsoft Sentinel, Sumo Logic, Datadog, and New Relic, streaming logs directly to each platform's supported ingestion endpoints.

 For SIEM platforms that are not natively supported, Files.com provides a Generic SIEM Connector, listed as the SIEM (Any Provider) connector.
-This connector delivers logs in JSON format over HTTP to any SIEM or logging system that supports this method.
-It can be used in cloud-based or on-premises environments and allows logs to be ingested without requiring custom collectors or file-based transfers.
+This connector delivers logs in JSON format over HTTP to any SIEM or logging system that accepts that method.
+It works in cloud-based or on-premises environments and ingests logs without custom collectors or file-based transfers.

 Log File Streaming